CCBDA-UPC/Assignments-2020/Lab02.md

 1. Edit the file **authors.json** and include your UPC email
-2. GitHub URL containing your lab answers (as for Lab1 session)
-3. Add any comment that you consider necessary
+2. Add any comment that you consider necessary